 It may surprise you that even though the flowers come from the cherry tree, the ice cream has a floral aroma and taste.
 There is no cherry flavour.

 People flock to Japan in spring time to see the cherry trees in full bloom.
-This is the best time to try cherry blossom ice cream.
+This is the best time to try cherry blossom ice cream, but they are also available during the other seasons in Japan (like in the photo above).
 The petals are infused into the creme anglaise base of the ice cream for a subtle flavour.
 Once the peak petal season has passed, preserved blossoms are used.
 If you like the taste of sakura you can try it in specially flavoured mochi filled with sweetened red bean paste or sakura-manju (steamed buns).